thortom/s3/readme.txt

 /**********************************************************************
  *  Describe whatever help (if any) that you received.
- *  Don't include readings, lectures, and dæmatímar, but do
+ *  Don't include readings, lectures, and daematimar, but do
  *  include any help from people (including course staff,
  *  classmates, and friends) and attribute them by name.
  **********************************************************************/